 Storytelling in Science: Science Communication and the Media

-The International Science Council, the ISC Regional Focal Point for Asia and the Pacific and the Australian Science Media Centre invite Early and Mid-Career Scientists to a workshop exploring how young researchers can promote and communicate their work in a creative, memorable and accessible way and build relationships with trusted journalists and media.
+The International Science Council, the ISC Regional Focal Point for Asia and the Pacific and the Australian Science Media Centre invited Early and Mid-Career Scientists to a workshop exploring how young researchers can promote and communicate their work in a creative, memorable and accessible way and build relationships with trusted journalists and media.

 Telling the stories of science can be a challenge, because research often doesn’t fit neatly into the format of the short ‘news story’.
 In addition, some of the lessons scientists are taught about communicating with their peers and colleagues can, unfortunately, get in the way of effective communication with a broad lay audience.
-We’ll look at how young scientists can bring storytelling in their science communication activities and access the relevant tools for building long-lasting relationships with the media.
+We looked at how young scientists can bring storytelling in their science communication activities and access the relevant tools for building long-lasting relationships with the media.

 Agenda